jeantrue/resources/README.md

 [webdesignrankings](https://www.webdesignrankings.com/) | Your #1 source for analyzing the top web design companies -->

 | [Edit pictures online](https://www.photopea.com/)  | Do you need pictures to write an article?
+Images can be designed online through this website.

+| [Edit pictures online](https://www.photopea.com/)  | Do you need pictures to write an article?
 Images can be designed online through this website.|

 | [Royalty-free illustrations](https://www.manypixels.co/gallery)  | 2,500+ royalty-free illustrations to power up your designs.|